h3nry-d1az/ml-resources/README.md

 ## Websites
-In this section you can find websites related to machine learning with its following links:
+In this section you can find websites and tutorials related to machine learning with its following links:
 - [**Packt books site**](https://www.packtpub.com/) - In **ENGLISH**
 - [**Python 3 documentation**](https://docs.python.org/3/) - In **ENGLISH**
 - [**Python packages index (a.k.a PyPi)**](https://pypi.org/) - In **ANY**